Alette Beaujon: Career

 In 1957, Beaujon published her first poems in Antilliaanse Cahiers, a literary journal.
 The collection of seventy-eight poems, Gedichten aan de Baai en elders (Poems on the Bay and Beyond) featured works in Dutch, English, and Papiamento with the focal point being the sea and the influences of Papiamento.
 That same year, she married a Royal Dutch Shell employee from the Netherlands, Eduard Cornelis Johannes van Leeuwen, who was working in Willemstad.
 Soon after the marriage, he was transferred to Valencia, Venezuela and the couple moved to South America.
 In 1958, Beaujon gave birth to her first son, Jeannouel and the following year, she published a second collection of poems Poems while in Delos in Antilliaanse Cahiers.
 In 1961, the couple had their second son, Juan Carlos, but within five years, they would divorce and Beaujon returned to Curaçao with her sons.

 From 1966 to 1969, Beaujon worked as a clinical psychologist and the family lived in the Mahaai-Van Engelen neighborhood of Willemstad and published poems in Amigoe, a newspaper published in the Netherlands Antilles.
 In 1969, she moved to Baarn in the Netherlands and enrolled in the University of Utrecht.
-Subsequently they moved to Noordwijk aan Zee and Oegstgeest, while her sons studied and she completed her degree.
+Subsequently, they moved to Noordwijk aan Zee and Oegstgeest, while her sons studied and she completed her degree.
 Finishing her studies in 1973, Beaujon began working as a psychologist in Leiden, where her children attended university.
 Each summer during her stay in the Netherlands, Beaujon returned to Curaçao, to ensure that her children did not lose their proficiency with Papiamento.
 Her work was included in the Bibliography of Pidgen and Creole Languages published in 1976, as one of the authors who promoted using their native creole tongues in their works.

 In 1980, Beaujon returned to the Caribbean, settling in Aruba.
-She worked with mentally handicapped children in Oranjestad until 1999, when she became ill with cancer.
+She worked with mentally disabled children in Oranjestad until 1999, when she became ill with cancer.